 Prop Paver handed four week suspension

-THE new year has certainly begun in dramatic style for Cornish Pirates prop Alan Paver.
+THE new year has certainly begun in dramatic style for long-serving Cornish Pirates prop Alan Paver.

 A classy performance in his team's 32-17 win against Bristol was followed by a well attended event in Penzance to mark his testimonial year and then topped off with a four-week ban by the club for an "incident" in the Bristol match.